Applications are open for Fall 2021

 - The focus is on breadth of learning, integrating knowledge from many of the traditional disciplines in order to provide an intellectual grounding in ideas and values that have shaped our culture.

 - The program is designed for the working adult, the part-time student.
-Seminars are scheduled during evening and weekend hours at SFU's downtown campus, and the degree can be completed over a period of up to 6 years.
+Seminars are scheduled during evening and weekend hours at SFU's downtown campus, and the degree can be completed over a period of over 3-4 years.

 - The program emphasizes a community of inquiry and discussion in addition to independent research.
 Liberal Studies Seminars, designed especially for the program, and taught by faculty members chosen for their enthusiasm for teaching adults, are available only to Liberal Studies students.